 To be honest, this has been annoying me a long while too.
 And I didn’t think I could untangle it, especially not now that Comics Kingdom redesigned their archives so it’s harder to read old strips.
 I was saved by this essay by Mark Carlson-Ghost.
 It lays out the characters of Judge Parker in some depth.
 I’m impressed by his diligence.
 The essay includes people not seen since the 1960s, according to itself.
 Without it I’d have no hope of tracking down enough story to explain any of this.

 The story goes back several years and to the previous writer, Woody Wilson.
 The artist, Mike Manley, was the same, so at least the art will be familiar.
 In the backstory to this backstory, Alan Parker had retired as judge and occasional comic strip character.
 He’d written some of his experiences into a novel, The Chambers Affair, which everybody in the world loves.
 People fall over themselves to talk about how much they love it.
 And Randy Parker has found love in the form of April Bowers.
-She’s a CIA “asset” who claims to be a single linguist, but who keeps having stuff pull her away from linguistics.
+She’s a CIA “asset” who claims to be a simple linguist, but who keeps having stuff pull her away from linguistics.
 They were readying to marry.

 So first, his name was not Norton, which may be why I have always had trouble figuring out what his last name is.
 He’s presently “Norton Dumont” by the way.
 On his introduction he was known as “Abbott Bower”.
 At least, until the wedding of Randy Parker and April Bower, a sequence which ran from February through June 2014.